driusan/dewm/src/WindowManaging.md

 It seems to have worked, which means we can probably set the width, height, X, and Y too.

-Our plan is to make the WM act like the Plan 9 acme text area, where there's (generally) 2 columns.
+Our plan is to make the WM act like the Plan 9 acme text editor where there's (generally) 2 columns.
 For now, we'll just make it so that there's *always* 2 columns.
 Windows will always be managed to be equally spaced in the second column and can only be spawned in the first column if there's nothing else there.
 In fact, we'll probably want to generalize this to different screens, and maybe have named workspaces that can be toggled per screen.
 So instead of keeping track of known windows, let's keep track of workspaces.
-Windows will get added to workspaces, and workspaces.
+Windows will get added to workspaces.
 Workspaces will have a slice of columns, and try and intelligently add new windows to the right slice.
 We'll get rid of the KnownWindows global, because we'll keep track of things at the workspace level.
 Instead, we'll keep a map of workspaces.
 When starting up, we'll put them into a workspace named "default"

 ### "window.go globals"
 ```go